-a police officer of or above the rank of assistant inspector may order the police officers under his or her command to take the necessary steps to prevent the action contemplated in paragraph (a) or (b) and may for that purpose, if he or she finds other methods to be ineffective or inappropriate, order the use of force, including the use of firearms and other weapons.
+a police officer of or above the rank of assistant inspector may order the police officers under his or her command to take the necessary steps to prevent the action contemplated in paragraph (a) or (b).

-- (6) The degree of force which may be so used for the purposes of subsection (5) shall not be greater than is necessary for the prevention of the actions contemplated in subsection (5)(a) or (b), and the force shall be moderated and be proportionate to the circumstances of the case and the object to be attained. - (7) No statutory or common law principles regarding self-defence, necessity and protection of property, shall be affected by the provisions of this Act.
+(6) The degree of force which may be so used for the purposes of subsection (5) shall not be greater than is necessary for the prevention of the actions contemplated in subsection (5)(a) or (b), and the force shall be moderated and be proportionate to the circumstances of the case and the object to be attained.

+(7) No statutory or common law principles regarding self-defence, necessity and protection of property, shall be affected by the provisions of this Act.

-Part V - Enforcement and perservation of public order and security
+Part III - Enforcement and preservation of public order and security

-32. Persons to carry identity documents
+14. Persons to carry identity documents